Indiana teacher survives school shooting, Las Vegas massacre

 The Las Vegas massacre survivor sheltered her students inside a locked classroom before ushering them to safety.
 The shooter was on another floor, and seventh-grade science teacher Jason Seaman, who was shot three times, is credited with helping to stop the attack.

-While Alexander huddled with her students outside she tried to hide her panic and grief, managing flashbacks of Las Vegas, where she said he felt “very alone” trying to process everything but this time the community is “going through it together,” she told The Herald.
+While Alexander huddled with her students outside she tried to hide her panic and grief, managing flashbacks of Las Vegas, where she said she felt “very alone” trying to process everything but this time the community is “going through it together,” she told The Herald.

 Through counseling and other self-care methods, Alexander has been encouraging others in her community to heal from the shooting.